NikhilSingh07/cognitiveAssessment/README.md

       5. Paste and execute the SQL code to create the necessary tables and setup the database.
       6. Update the database configuration in the config folder.

+### 6. Run the Application

+Open two terminal windows:

+In one window, navigate to the frontend folder and run:

+      npm start

+In the other window, navigate to the backend folder and run:

+      npm start

+That's it!
+You've successfully set up and run the Cognitive Assessment Application on your computer.
+Have fun exploring and testing your cognitive abilities!